MikeXado/TimesUp/README.md

 ## Contributing

 We welcome contributions to our time management project!
-If you'd like to contribute, follow these steps:
+If you'd like to contribute, feel free to check our [CONTRIBUTING](CONTRIBUTING.md)

-1. Fork the repository.
-2. Create a new branch.
-3. Make changes and commit them.
-4. Push the changes to your forked repository.
-5. Create a pull request.

 ## License